A223D/Adafruit_4_01_ColourEPaper/README.md

 	```c++
 	void Adafruit_4_01_ColourEPaper::test(void);
 	```
 	This function is provided to test if a display works properly.
-It draws vertical bars of all the colours available in the frame buffer.
-Use `display()` and one of the two mentioned methods to complete the screen write procedure.
+It bypasses the frame buffer and directly writes vertical bars of each colour to the screen.
+Use one of the two mentioned methods to complete the screen write procedure.

 * **Wait For Screen (Blocking)**
 	```c++